DeNA/mobilize-base/README.md

 > Jobtracker.restart_workers!
 ```

-Note that this will kill any workers on the Mobilize queue.
+Note that restart will kill any workers on the Mobilize queue.

 <a name='section_Start_View_Logs'></a>
 ### View Logs

 at this point, you'll want to start viewing the logs for the Resque
-workers -- they will be stored under your log folder.
+workers -- they will be stored under your log folder, by default log/.
 You can do:

   $ tail -f log/mobilize-`<environment>`.log